 Press the dough into a rough disk.
 If it no longer feels cold, chill for 5–10 minutes.

-Dust lightly with flour and roll the dough into a rectangle about ¾-inch thick.
+Dust a flat surface very lightly with flour, place the disk of dough on top, and roll the dough into a rectangle about ¾-inch thick.
 Fold into thirds like a business letter, then roll out again.

 Repeat the fold-and-roll 1 or 2 more times to build layers, chilling as needed if the butter begins to soften.

-After the final fold, roll the dough 1 inch thick.
-Cut into 2-inch rounds using a floured biscuit cutter.
+After the final fold, roll the dough a bit less than 1-inch thick.
+Cut into 2 1/2-inch rounds using a lightly floured biscuit cutter.
+Cut in one swift motion and shake the biscuit round out of the cutter.

 Video